mysticdevx/cypress-documentation/content/guides/getting-started/writing-your-first-component-test.md

 (SCREENSHOT OF CYPRESS APP WITH MOUNTED COMPONENT)

-(short troubleshooting guide here ?)

 (link to mount docs ?)

 (mention getting components to work / render correctly ?)

+### React, Vue and JSX

+(explain how JS and JSX are supported in Cypress component tests, and how Vue template syntax is not supported, but how the mount command will work with both)

-### Testing the DOM
+## Testing the DOM

 Mounting a component in a test can be useful as a baseline assertion that a component doesn't error when mounted.
-However, we'll usually want to assert other, more specific, things about the component.
+However, we'll usually want to assert more specific things about the component.

-#### Writing smart tests
+### Writing smart tests

 How can we assert that the password field has a `type` attribute of `password`, so we can be sure that the password is concealed as the user enters it?